Noel-F/Android/README.md

 ## Food Truck Finder
 This is the Android version of the Food Truck Finder App that is also built for [iOS](https://github.com/Noel-F/iOS-11).
-This app demonstrates a list of recently saved food truck locations.Users must be login in order to be saved.
+This app demonstrates a list of recently saved food trucks and thier locations.
+Users must be loggged or signup in order to be save trucks.
 Click on a list item and view details about the food truck such as the name, food type, average cost, reviews and location.
 All the data is being saved, added, edited by a custom built [Food Truck API](https://github.com/Noel-F/MongoDB) that I built.

 ### Built With
 * [RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html)